mozilla-conduit/autoland-transplant/README.md

 `./create-virtualenv` to create the venv required for testing (and useful for IDE integration).
 Requires PostgreSQL 9.5 client libraries.

+If installing psycopg2 fails on OSX with "ld: library not found for -lssl", install openssl with homebrew then tell pip to use the openssl libraries when building the PostgreSQL libraries:

+    $ brew install openssl
+    $ LDFLAGS="-I/usr/local/opt/openssl/include -L/usr/local/opt/openssl/lib" ./create-virtualenv

 `docker-compose up --build --detach` to start the environment.

 `clone-repo` to clone the Mercurial repository from your development